 UML - Class Diagram

-The class diagram is a static diagram.
+Class diagram is a static diagram.
 It represents the static view of an application.
-Class diagram is not only used for visualizing, describing and documenting different aspects of a system but also for constructing executable code of the software application.
+Class diagram is not only used for visualizing, describing, and documenting different aspects of a system but also for constructing executable code of the software application.

-The class diagram describes the attributes and operations of a class and also the constraints imposed on the system.
-The class diagrams are widely used in the modelling of object oriented systems because they are the only UML diagrams which can be mapped directly with object oriented languages.
+Class diagram describes the attributes and operations of a class and also the constraints imposed on the system.
+The class diagrams are widely used in the modeling of objectoriented systems because they are the only UML diagrams, which can be mapped directly with object-oriented languages.

-The class diagram shows a collection of classes, interfaces, associations, collaborations and constraints.
+Class diagram shows a collection of classes, interfaces, associations, collaborations, and constraints.
 It is also known as a structural diagram.

-The purpose of the class diagram is to model the static view of an application.
-The class diagrams are the only diagrams which can be directly mapped with object oriented languages and thus widely used at the time of construction.
+The purpose of class diagram is to model the static view of an application.
+Class diagrams are the only diagrams which can be directly mapped with object-oriented languages and thus widely used at the time of construction.

-The UML diagrams like activity diagram, sequence diagram can only give the sequence flow of the application but class diagram is a bit different.
-So it is the most popular UML diagram in the coder community.
+UML diagrams like activity diagram, sequence diagram can only give the sequence flow of the application, however class diagram is a bit different.
+It is the most popular UML diagram in the coder community.

-So the purpose of the class diagram can be summarized as:
+The purpose of the class diagram can be summarized as −

 Analysis and design of the static view of an application.